YueweiXu-XJTLU/ckdPrediction/README.md

 ## Model Performance

-The plot summarised the robustness of our three models (under default threshold at 0.5).
+The plot summarised the robustness of our three models (under our recommended thresholds according to F1-Scores).

 <img src="inst/img/models.png">